 Visa requirements and the rules on length of stay vary by country across Europe.
 The European Union and the Schengen area together account for 31 of Europe’s 44 countries.
 If you are travelling within this area, or into it from a visa-exempt country – which includes the USA, the UK post-Brexit, and various other countries – you can stay for 90 days in a 180-day window.

-Some other countries, such as Ukraine as outline above, have similar rules.
+Some other countries, such as Serbia as outline above, have similar rules.
 But be sure to check the rules thoroughly when considering destinations, and how they apply to your nationality.

 Do you need insurance for remote working in Europe?

 It’s wise to invest in insurance if you plan to spend any length of time working overseas.
 We recommend SafetyWing insurance, which is designed for the needs of remote workers.
 It is simple, affordable, transparent, and operates on a subscription basis.
 You can find out more in our review of SafetyWing insurance for remote workers.

 How to find remote working jobs in Europe

 Still on the lookout for your dream remote job?
 The good news is that it’s now easier than ever to find remote work.
 We have spoken with many businesses who are planning to keep flexible working permanently after the pandemic.
 And with governments making policy changes to embrace this shift, opportunities will continue to be plentiful in the years ahead.

 So, where do you start?
 A good first port of call is to check out some remote job websites that have a focus on Europe.
 Here are some you can try:

 - EU Remote Jobs: this site began as a remote jobs board focusing on EU countries, but has expanded to cover all of Europe as well as the Middle East and Africa.
 The jobs listed are open to candidates located within these countries (the EMEA area).